aimeehorwood/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Tech Skills](#tech-skills) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/aimeehorwood/) |

  </div>

 👉 Hi there, I’m Aimee :wave:,  I’m an ambitious and proactive junior software engineer and graduate of Makers Academy.

 👉 I'm the sort of person who looks up the ending of a film before it's finished.
 I'm unapologetically curious and like asking the big questions - *I don't just need to know why and how it works, but also how it can be better?*

-👉 I used to work as a political and communications strategist, now I am using my problem-solving, team-work, communication, and strategic thinking skills to build full stack applications in JavaScript and Ruby.
+👉 I used to work as a political and communications strategist consulting some of the UK's biggest technology and consumer businesses, now I am using my problem-solving, team-work, communication, and strategic thinking skills to break down problems, fix bugs and deliver full stack applications using JavaScript, React, Node.js, Ruby and Sinatra.

-👉 I am ready to utilise OOP, TDD, paired programming, and agile methodologies to a role where I can feed my curiosity and write high quality code to build programs that truly matter.
+👉 I am ready to utilise OOP, TDD, paired programming, and agile methodologies to a role where I can feed my curiosity and write high quality code to build programs that truly matter

 ## Tech Skills